The shining light of Artifact! All we know about the game

 Roots of Dota Artifact go deep into Warcraft.
 Roots of another card game, Hearthstone, go into the same source.
 We even can unite all those titles in one family of games.

-So, before delving into the gameplay of Artifact, it would be interesting to briefly review Hearthstone and some other competitors.
+So, it would be interesting to briefly review Hearthstone and some other competitors.

 The starting story in this game is fascinating.
 Heroes of Warcraft are gathering at an Inn to warm near the fire and to please themselves with a match or two of a card game.
 Players represent those heroes, and their game is Hearthstone, of course.